Kronuz/Xapiand/docs/_docs/exploration.md

 ---
-title: Exploring Your Data
+title: Data Exploration
 ---

 Now that we've gotten a glimpse of the basics, let's try to work on a more realistic dataset.
-I've prepared a sample of fictitious JSON documents of customer bank account information.
+We have prepared a sample of fictitious JSON documents of customer bank account information.
 Each document has the following form:

 ```json